retostauffer/python-colorspace/paper.md

 ## Chosing and constructing color palettes

-A key feature of _colorspace_ is to chose, modify, and create effective color maps in the HCL color space.
-As mentioned previously, these are not fixed sets of colors but define trajectories trough the HCL space.
-When drawing 'any' number of colors from a palette, these trajectories are evaluated and (if needed) converted to e.g., standard RGB or HEX colors (web colors).
+A key feature of _colorspace_ is ability to select, modify, and create effective color maps in the HCL color space.
+As mentioned above, these are not fixed sets of colors but define trajectories trough the HCL space.
+When drawing 'any' number of colors from a palette, these trajectories are evaluated and (if needed) converted to e.g., HEX colors (web colors).
 The package provides three main classes of HCL-based color palettes:

 * `qualitative_hcl`: Create qualitative HCL-based palettes, designed for coding